Notify Kit FCM Mode

 Hitting upstream Notifee #1133 ("onBackgroundEvent not triggered on iOS for remote notifications")?
 FCM Mode resolves it.
 The client-side

 onBackgroundEventhandler only fires for remote pushes on iOS when the APNs payload carries anotifee_optionsblob that the Notification Service Extension can enrich intouserInfo[__notifee_notification]before delivery.
-Shipping FCM payloads via the server SDK and scaffolding the NSE withnpx react-native-notify-kit init-nseis the end-to-end fix — see the architecture and setup sections below.
+Shipping FCM payloads via the server SDK and wiring the NSE through the Expo config plugin or the bare React Nativeinit-nseCLI is the end-to-end fix.
+Expo Go is not supported.

 A delivery pattern for apps that want react-native-notify-kit as the sole display layer for FCM push notifications on both Android and iOS.